ArrowrIcon Home icon

 Toilet cubicle at the end of a corridor on an old train*

-Why the train toilets were to be avoided
+Why these lavatories were to be avoided

-The contents of passengers' visits
+The contents of passengers' visits to the train toilets

 Notice inside the toilet of an old train, requesting passengers to refrain from using the toilet while the train is in a station.

-The window as a train toilet
+The window as the toilet

 Maintaining dignity while using the window as a toilet

 On a long journey in 1945 I was with two other ATS* girls in a train with no corridor and hence no toilet.
 In our carriage were three young sailors full of beer, and one needed relief.
 So the sailors opened the window and shoved their tipsy mate to the opening.
-Then because there were girls were present, they held a great coat over his back so we couldn't see.
+Then because there were girls present, they held a great coat over his back so we couldn't see.
 In that way he was able to pee out of the open window.

 Kath O'Sullivan (formerly Margerison)